revk/ESP32-Faikin/PCB/README.md

 |4|12V, or 14V.
 We accept 4V to 36V|
 |5|GND|

-However, there are jumper wires available readily available that can be used easily with these connectors, and can be used to connect to the `S21` connector on the aircon PCB one wire at a time.
+However, there are jumper wires readily available that can be used easily with these connectors, and can be used to connect to the `S21` connector on the aircon PCB one wire at a time.

 **Please take care with your air-con unit - disconnect power before opening, and anything you do is at your own risk.**